ChrisWhealy/porous_absorber/README.md

 ## Usage

+When the app starts, the "Rigid Backed Porous Absorber" tab will be selected by default.

 ![Screen shot](./img/Screenshot.png)

-When the app starts, the absorption curve is always plotted using default values.
+If this is the first time you have run this calculator, then all calculations will be performed using default values.
+If you have used this calculator before, then each of the curves will be plotted using your previous values.

+## Default Values

+### Rigid Backed Porous Absorber

 | Property | Min | Default value | Max |
 |---|---|---|---|